LivePersonInc/developer-center/pages/documents/AgentExperienceAndBots/BotConnectors/DialogFlowVersion2.md

 This should contain valid structured content, along with any optional metadata required for the structured content (as seen in Figure 5.1).
 Always validate your structured content using [this tool](https://livepersoninc.github.io/json-pollock/editor/) before entering into the Dialogflow console.

-**
-****NOTE****:** Caution when creating a custom payload.
+**NOTE:** Caution when creating a custom payload.
 Delete the existing text response before saving the intent.
 If not LiveEngage will receive a blank text response followed by rich content payload.

 fig.5.1